GfSE/SpecIF/tutorials/02_Related-Terms.md

 # Tutorial 2: 'Related Terms'

 Next, we would like to present two resources and a statement using both.
 Statements express semantic relations between entities.
 In a real application, a SpecIF data-set represents a semantic net with resources as nodes and startements as arcs.
+This example could well be the beginning of a vocabulary or ontology in the traffic domain.

 ```json
 {